akanksha-th/podcast_fact_extractor_rag/README.md

 6. **Retrieve Node** - Performs semantic search in Qdrant to retrieve the most relevant transcript chunks.

-7. **Generate Node** - Uses a Retrieval-Augmented prompt and an open-source LLM to generate factual answers only from retrieved context.
+7. **Generate Node** - Uses a Retrieval-Augmented prompt and an open-source LLM to generate answers strictly grounded in retrieved transcript context.

 8. **Notes Generation Node (Notes Mode)**
 Generates structured, simplified notes from transcript chunks using a dedicated notes prompt and chunk-wise summarization.